Prophetesses in the Bible — Who are the women prophets in the Bible?

-In summary, we have discovered that there were prophetesses of God who were virgins, were married and were widows.
-Some were youths and one was eight-four years of age.
+In summary, we have discovered that there were prophetesses of God who were virgins, some were married and others were widows.
+Some were young and one was eighty-four years of age.
 That is, God will not reject a woman because of her age.
 If a woman is willing to serve God, she may used if it is God’s will.

 Jezebel (Revelation 2:20)